Megha10-v/AIAChallenge/README.md

 ## Overview

-This project comprises two main components:
+This project comprises three main components:

-1. **Web Scraper (`scrapper.py`)**: A Python script that extracts data from specified websites.
+1. **Web Scraper (`scrapper.py`)**: A Python script that extracts data from specified website.
+I have used BeautifulSoup module to scrap data from website (https://www.artificialintelligence-news.com/) and I am storing the data scraped from website to PostgreSQL database.
 2. **API Service (`main.py`)**: Provides endpoints to access the scraped data.
+3. **Database Operations (`database.py`)**: PostgreSQL database is used.

 ## Installation